taoteh1221/healthy-homemade-freezable-meals/README.txt

 PER-POUND OF MEAT:

-1/4 cup plain bread crumbs
+1/4 cup plain Bread Crumbs
-1/2 Tbsp paprika
+1/2 Tbsp Paprika
-1/2 Tbsp Granulated onions
+1/2 Tbsp Granulated Garlic

 -Mix all seasonings with a wisk, in a bowl